Posted by Wild Forest Herbs on Jan 28th 2024

 So how much ibotenic acid is found in Amanita muscaria?
 It depends.
 Fresh and unprocessed Amanita muscaria have the highest levels of ibotenic acid, generally thought to average around a 9:1 ratio of ibotenic acid to muscimol.
 Properly drying Amanita muscaria caps is generally found to convert about 1/3rd of the ibotenic acid into muscimol—but this is significant because, for example, a fresh mushroom that has a 9:1 ratio of ibotenic acid to muscimol would have a 3:2 ratio after drying.

 However, this ratio is a guideline and not a hard and fast rule as each individual mushroom will vary.
 For example, two lab tests of Wild Forest Herbs dried amanitas showed muscimol levels of about 1.1 mg per dried 1 gram of caps, but the ibotenic acid varied from 2.6 mg to 4.2 mg per 1 gram of dried caps.
 Further conversion of ibotenic acid into muscimol can be achieved by decarboxylation.
 If the caps were decarbed and the ibotenic acid was converted to muscimol, this would lead to ~3.7-5.3 mg of muscimol per gram of dried caps in the Wild Forest Herbs samples, but without decarbing, dosage and effects of amanita are more difficult to determine and control.
 For this reason, it’s common to decarb a large batch of amanita at one time and achieve an “averaging effect” across the batch—and then to still proceed with caution knowing there will be variation in the amount of muscimol and ibotenic acid from batch to batch.
-This variability is also why there is no real information about dosage of Amanita muscaria per se, though the book “Microdosing with Amanita Muscaria” considers 1-2 mg to be a microdose.
+With dried Amanita, an average effect can be achieved by blending many mushrooms into a powder.

 Conclusion, Precautions and safety